interuss/monitoring/monitoring/uss_qualifier/scenarios/astm/netrid/v22a/dss/isa_simple.md

 #### Successful ISAs search check

-The ISA search parameters are valid, as such the search should be successful.
-If the request is not successful, this check will fail per **[interuss.f3411.dss_endpoints.SearchISAs](../../../../../requirements/interuss/f3411/dss_endpoints.md)**.
+The ISA search parameters are valid, as such the search should be successful.If the request is not successful, this check will fail per **[interuss.f3411.dss_endpoints.SearchISAs](../../../../../requirements/interuss/f3411/dss_endpoints.md)**.

 #### ISA returned by search check

-The ISA search parameters cover the resource ISA, as such the resource ISA that exists at the DSS should be returned by the search.
-If it is not returned, this check will fail.
+The ISA search parameters cover the resource ISA, as such the resource ISA that exists at the DSS should be returned by the search.If it is not returned, this check will fail.

 ### [Search by earliest time (excluded) test step](test_steps/search_isas.md)